Kelly Autism Program

 The Kelly Autism Program was featured in the New York Times on November 19, 2016.
 Along the Autism Spectrum, a Path through Campus Life.

-To provide an educational, social and supportive environment so that diagnosed with Autism Spectrum Disorder can achieve their potential as independent, productive and active community citizens.
+The Kelly Autism Program (KAP) provides an educational, social and supportive environment so that diagnosed with Autism Spectrum Disorder can achieve their potential as independent, productive and active community citizens.